By Syed Ahnaf Bakht

 Surely you would never fall for the oldest trick in the book of internet scams.
 However, the “Nigerian Prince” moniker still persists, raking in upwards of USD 700,000 in the past year in America alone.
 In fact, the Nigerian Prince Scam (also known as the 419 scams) is a branch of the Advance-Fee Scam – where you are lured in by a “Payless, Get more” scheme.
 Millions of people fall prey to these scammers and in the process lose not only their money but also give up their personal information.

 The aforementioned instance is only a tiny drop in the ocean of financial frauds in the digital age that is costing the global economy an estimated £3.2 trillion a year.
 A substantial portion of these costs can be traced back to data breaches that happen on a daily basis.
+This is why governments around the world are bringing laws to ensure that organizations collecting significant user information for any number of purposes have the required security measures in place for the protection of data and prevention of data breaches.
+One example of such strict laws is the GDPR, requiring companies’ compliance to their wide-ranging data protection policies.
+The details of such laws can be challenging to understand and implement, but it comes as a necessary step to prevent hackers and other malicious entities from gaining access to private user information.
 The overarching theme behind most breaches?
 Identity theft.
 According to Gemalto’s 2018 Breach Level Index, identity theft accounts for 65% of all data breaches and over 3.9 billion of the compromised data records.
 Recent research from Cifas, UK’s leading cross-sector fraud sharing organization, suggests that identity theft will only get worse in the near future as the number of identity theft victims has risen by 57% in the last year alone.
 The use of Managed IT Services, for example, is just one preventative measure that some companies may opt to implement, in the hopes of securing their network.
 Additionally, there are many more steps that businesses can take to avoid having their reputation damaged by fraudsters using fake accounts or committing payment fraud such as deploy software solutions like those offered by SIFT for improved digital trust and safety for its customers.

 GRASPING THE CONCEPT OF IDENTITY THEFT